Speakers

 United States

-University professor and specialist in regenerative production and applied strategy, linked to biomimicry and sustainable project management.
-Her career connects innovation, nature-inspired design, and transformation of productive systems.
-She has promoted approaches integrating science, creativity, and regenerative solutions for various sectors.
+University professor and specialist in regenerative production and applied strategy, involved in biomimicry and sustainable project management.
+Her career connects innovation, nature-inspired design, and the transformation of production systems.
+She has driven approaches integrating science, creativity, and regenerative solutions across different sectors.
 Her approach combines systemic thinking, sustainability, and applied innovation.
 She brings a key perspective on biomimicry and new opportunities for the bioeconomy.

 María Inés Rivadeneira